Stencyl/stencylpedia/block-reference/behavior/state.md

 ![behavior-enabled-actor-block](http://static.stencyl.com/pedia2/block-images/7%20-%20Behavior/2%20-%20State/is-snippet-enableda.png)

-Returns `true` if the specified behavior (using its name) is enabled for the given Actor.
+Returns `true` if the specified behavior (using its name) is enabled for the given actor.

 ```
 [ACTOR].isBehaviorEnabled([TEXT])